Jmcleodfoss/simple-rest-tester/README.md

 This extension is used to build the `path` member of the test object.

 #### paths.path.method.responses.response.x-srt.skip-test
-This extension should be used with responses for which no test case is desired.
+This extension may be used with responses for which no test case is desired, Starting with version 1.0.1, this is unnecessary as no tests will be generated for responses with no x-srt member, but it remains and is not deprecated for those who choose to distinguish between responses which have not been considered and those which have been explicitly ignored.

 #### paths.path.method.responses.response.x-srt.payload
 This extension should be used to provide a payload for tests which do not use the paths.path.method.requestBody.content.application/json/examples element to provide the body of a request.